Through The Fibro Fog

 Cherries rate as 0 on the SIGHI list, but with a note that simply says 'controversial'.
 I asked on my Instagram and 92% of respondents said they were fine with them, so I hope you are able to tolerate them.
 Cherries rate as low histamine on other lists.
 However, always follow the advice of your doctor or dietician.

-cherry blueberry crisp in a white dish.
+cherry blueberry crisp in a white dish on a white and beige striped cloth.

-More desserts to enjoy
+🥣 More delicious desserts

 These sweet treats will become family favourites in no time!

 I’m always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes.
-And please do leave a star rating if you tried the recipe!
+And please do leave a star rating ⭐⭐⭐ if you tried the recipe!

 cherry blueberry crisp in a white dish with a plate of crisp next to it.